Alexandria Ocasio-Cortez Slams Donald Trump’s $28B Farm Rescue, Asks Why It’s Not Called ‘Socialism’

 — Alexandria Ocasio-Cortez (@AOC) April 30, 2019

-Although House Speaker Nancy Pelosi remains opposed to impeachment, Richard Painter, who acted as chief ethics lawyer for former president George W. Bush from 2005 to 2007, claims that the proceedings are coming regardless.
-According to Painter, Jerry Nadler, chair of the House Judiciary Committee, is dead-set on impeaching Trump and will ensure that the necessary procedures take place.
-He also attacked anyone who doesn’t support Nadler’s work and claims that anyone opposed to him has “no respect for the Constitution.
+Although House Speaker Nancy Pelosi remains opposed to impeachment, Richard Painter, who acted as chief ethics lawyer for former President George W. Bush from 2005 to 2007, claims that the proceedings are coming regardless.
+According to Painter, Jerry Nadler, chairman of the House Judiciary Committee, is dead-set on impeaching Trump and will ensure that the necessary procedures take place.
+He also attacked anyone who doesn’t support Nadler’s work and claims that anyone opposed to the impeachment proceedings has “no respect for the Constitution.”

-Painter added that if Pelosi prevents congressional Democrats from moving forward with impeachment proceedings, Democrats may hand Trump re-election in 2020.
+Painter added that if Pelosi prevents congressional Democrats from moving forward with impeachment proceedings, Democrats might as well hand Trump re-election in 2020.

 Delivered To Your INBOX